MBCOT/Referral-and-Reward-Systems/README.md

    - Smart contracts validate and lock the referral tokens to prevent alteration.

 2. **Initial Token Acquisition:**
-   - Users claim initial tokens from a faucet or through a minimal transaction with the central authority.
+   - Users claim initial tokens from a faucet or through a minima transaction with the central authority.
    - Alternatively, use Maxima to request and receive tokens directly.

 3. **Tracking Referrals:**